saipritampanda/Analogue-Clock-Website/README.md

-Here's a detailed README file for the "Analogue-Clock-Website" repository:

----

 # Analogue Clock 12H Website (Web Clock)

 This project is a simple and visually appealing analogue clock built using HTML, CSS, and JavaScript.
 It accurately represents the current time with smooth transitions and can be a great addition to any web project or personal website.